Jenkinstown, County Louth

-The population is concentrated in the south of the area in the townlands of Annaloughan, Rampark, Loughanmore, and Piedmont, with some buildings in the eastern townlands Killin, Slievenaglogh, Ballygoley, Aghameen, Mullaghattin, and Spellickanee.
-In the centre and the west, namely in the eponymous townland of Jenkinstown, in Rockmarshall and in Moneycrockroe there are very few buildings.
+The population is concentrated in the townlands of Annaloughan, Rockmarshall, Loughanmore, Slievenaglogh and the eponymous townland of Jenkinstown.

-Neighbouring villages are Ballymascanlan in the west, Ravensdale in the north, and Rathcor in the north and east.
+Neighbouring villages include Ballymascanlan in the west, Ravensdale in the north, and Rathcor in the north and east.
 The area of Jenkinstown is bounded by the mountains of Glenmore to the north and Dundalk Bay to the south.
 The Little River, a tributary of Castletown River, forms the northeastern boundary.

 Notable elevations within the village area are the Round Mountain near its western boundary, Annaloughan Mountain, and Slievenalogh.
 The main road is R173, which is joined by R174 in Rockmarshall townland.
 The abandoned Dundalk, Newry and Greenore Branch of the LNWR passed through Jenkinstown.

 Jenkinstown Crossroads is at the centre of the village, where one can go north up to the Long Womans Grave and the Magic Hill, or south past Jenkinstown Church.
 Also nearby is Fitzpatrick's Bar and Restaurant, which was included in the Michelin Eating Out Guide 2010.